gladyskenyon/SDSC_22_workshop/README.md

 ### Locally
 Follow these [instructions] (https://gdsl-ul.github.io/soft_install/) to install and run Python from your own computer.
 You will need sufficient storage space.
-Doing it this way will mean you are set up for future analysis and you can save your work come back to it later!
+Doing it this way will mean you are set up for future analysis and you can save your work and come back to it later!

 ### Run online
 Open in an interactive in-browser environment.
-On the day there will be a binder link here (interactive in-browser environment).
+On the day there will be a binder link here, you do not need to do anything beforehand.